eniscakircali/Rock-Paper-Scissors--html-css-js-/README.md

 # Rock-Paper-Scissors--html-css-js-
-This is my first project with javascript.
+This is my first project with javascript, and there will be more.